 Occasionally, we get questions from readers about Naples recommendations—everything from what to do while here on vacation, which neighborhoods to buy in or where to find a really special gift.
 In our new Ask TNN series, we’re answering our most frequently asked questions, starting with:

 Hi!
 I am doing my bachelorette party in Naples, and I would love your thoughts and suggestions!

 WHERE TO EAT

-Have brunch at Jane’s.
+Have brunch at Jane’s Cafe on 3rd.
 Post up in this picture-perfect garden courtyard for brunch every day of the week.
 The menu is huge, with plenty of locally sourced vegetarian options and a variety of stuffed French toasts.
 Its fountain and pink umbrellas make it extra Insta-worthy.
 Afterward, take a stroll along historic Third Street South for some shopping and sightseeing.
 (See our full review here.)

 → Try these: Big Girl Mimosa (regular or strawberry), Crab Cake Melt, Jane’s Vegetarian Eggs Benedict